soniccd123/OpenDrive-Programmer-firmware/README.md

 It handles all necessary signaling for reading and writing the flashcart.
 Not much to say about it, mostly interesting to programmers and to learn about.

+For those that just want to write the firmware to the STM32, the compiled binary is in the "bin" folder.
 Needs a STLink to be written to the STM32.

 Sugestions are welcome!